CVH95/RSD2018/Readme.md

  - Python Flask, and its Flask-MySQL extension for running the server.
  - MySQL.
  - Flask SQL-alchemy.
- - Python Requests for the client side.
+ - Python Requests and PyMySQL for the client side.

 ## 1. Server